-Triple-negative breast cancer accounts for around 10–20% of all breast cancer cases.
-New treatments may improve the chance of curing the cancer or improving a person’s outlook.
+Triple-negative breast cancer accounts for 10–15% of all breast cancer cases.
+New treatments may increase the chance of curing the cancer or improving a person’s outlook.

 Breast cancer takes different forms.
-It can be hormone receptor-positive or hormone receptor-negative, depending on whether or not the cancer cells have estrogen or progesterone receptors.
+It can be hormone receptor-positive or hormone receptor-negative, depending on whether the cancer cells have estrogen or progesterone receptors.

 Breast cancer cells can also be positive or negative for the human epidermal growth factor (HER2) protein.

 The lack of receptors on the cancer can make it more difficult to treat, as

 According to the

 - are under the age of 40 years

 - have a BRCA1 gene mutation

 TNBC can grow more quickly than other cancers and has a higher rate of recurrence.